 RULES & TERMS

-1. Eligibility – Any person older than 13 and younger than 25 living in Flint or Genesee County, Shiawassee or Lapeer Counties, or within the state of Michigan may enter a film made after January 1, 2019.
+1. Eligibility – Any person older than 13 and younger than 25 living in Flint or Genesee County, the state of Michigan, or the United States may enter a film.
+For 2021 we are allowing entries that were made anytime in the last five years so long as it wasn't submitted to the Flint Youth Film Festival before and the filmmakers were between 13-25 when it was made.
 Group projects, as well as individual works, are acceptable.
 All submissions must be produced by entrants.
 Adult guidance and instruction are permissible, but the primary hands-on creative work and point-of-view must be by the entrant(s).

 a.
 Minors must receive guardian/parental consent to enter the competition.

 b.
-Entrants are strongly encouraged to attend the filmmaking workshops provided by the festival each month.
+Entrants are strongly encouraged to attend the filmmaking workshops provided by the festival.

 c.
 Entrants may submit as individuals, teams, or classes.